ut-issl/s2e-documents/Specifications/Component/AOCS/Spec_RWJitter.md

 ## 4. References
     1. Masterson, R. A. (1999).
 Development and validation of empirical and analytical reaction wheel disturbance models (Doctoral dissertation, Massachusetts Institute of Technology).
-    2. Shields, J., Pong, C., Lo, K., Jones, L., Mohan, S., Marom, C., ... & Andrade, L. (2017).
+    2. Shields, et al., (2017).
 Characterization of CubeSat reaction wheel assemblies.
 Journal of Small Satellites, 6(1), 565-580.